Plug-In vs. Hardwired Level 2 EV Chargers: What Central Coast Homeowners Should Know

 The specific EV you drive and its charging needs

-If you’re unsure, a quick evaluation from a certified local electrician (like us at Elect Electric) can help determine if a plug-in Level 2 EV charger or a hardwired installation makes more sense for your property.
+If you’re uncertain, a quick evaluation from a certified local electrician (like us at Elect Electric) can help determine if a plug-in Level 2 EV charger or a hardwired installation is more suitable for your property.

 Serving Santa Maria, San Luis Obispo & the Central Coast with Expert EV Charger Installations

-At Elect Electric, we specialize in residential EV charger installations throughout Santa Maria, San Luis Obispo, Nipomo, Grover Beach, Morro Bay, and the surrounding Central Coast region.
-Whether you’re installing a Tesla Wall Connector, ChargePoint Home Flex, or another Level 2 EV charger, we ensure your installation is:
+At Elect Electric, we specialize in residential EV charger installations in Santa Maria, San Luis Obispo, Nipomo, Grover Beach, Morro Bay, and surrounding Central Coast areas.
+Whether installing a Tesla Wall Connector, ChargePoint Home Flex, or another Level 2 EV charger, we ensure your installation is:

 Code-compliant and can be permitted